 It all started in the Genesis (beginning) of us (Genesis 3:16-24) with (V.23-24) the curse of separation, (V.19) the curse of death (V.16-17) and the curse of sorrow, .
 Yes!
 Yes, you are absolutely right!
 You didn't have a thing to do with the fall of mankind in the Garden of Eden.
 I didn't either; none of us did.
 Adam and Eve did; it was their fault; not mine, not yours.
 BUT STILL: Life is all we've got and life is loss and we're stuck with it to do the best we can with it.
 In reality we have the same thing Adam and Eve had, a choice!

 Salvation is made possible through the cleansing power of Jesus' blood when it is applied to sin.
-That blood is in plenteous supply and I'm glad because every one of us good, perfect, wonderfully flawed, Christians need a good cleansing now and then too.
+That blood is in plenteous supply and I'm glad because every one of us good, perfect, wonderfully flawed, Christians also need a good cleansing now and then.
 We need deliverance from our sin and riddance of what makes us sin.

 That's why Jesus said; "And lead us not into temptation,".
 It means; don't blame God; God will be there to lead you out of temptation, it signifies understanding of God's hedging process, He will rid us of our faults that got us in trouble in the first place and He will deliver us from what life does to us.

-(James 1:13-14) “Let no man say when he is tempted, I am tempted of God: for God cannot be tempted with evil, neither tempteth he any man: But every man is tempted, when he is drawn away of his own lust (longing or desire especially for that which is forbidden) and enticed (entice, delude, entrap):" AND THERE IS: (Matt.
+(James 1:13-14) “Let no man say when he is tempted, I am tempted of God: for God cannot be tempted with evil, neither tempteth he any man: But every man is tempted, when he is drawn away of his own lust (longing or desire especially for that which is forbidden) and enticed (entice, delude, entrap= the devil):" AND THERE IS: (Matt.
 4:1-3 & 1Thess.
 3:5) Satan, the devil, is the tempter.
-SO: There are only two sources of temptation and evil; #1) MAN (SELF) #2) and Satan, the DEVIL.
+SO: There are only three sources of temptation and evil; #1) MAN (SELF), #2) Satan, the DEVIL and #3) (2Cor.
+4:4 & 11:13-15) the WORLD and the CHURCHES the devil controls.

 Here's how temptation and evil, with the devil's "blessing", is in churches today.(1Pet.
 4:12-19) (V.12) “Beloved think it not strange concerning the fiery trial (testing) which is to try (a putting to proof) you, as though some strange thing happened to you."
 (V.17) “----Judgment must begin at the house of God:----what shall the end be of them that obey not the gospel of God?”
-(V.18) “And if the righteous scarcely be saved, where shall the ungodly and sinner appear."
+(V.18) “And if the righteous (equitable in character or act, by implication innocent, holy- absolutely or relatively) scarcely (with difficulty, hardly) be saved, where shall the ungodly (impious, irreverent) and sinner (not free from sin) appear."

 THINK ABOUT WHAT YOU JUST READ: Judgment begins in the house of God (the church) and there are three types of people mentioned in this scripture; the righteous Christian, the ungodly Christian and the sinful Christian!

 All through the New Testament from (Rom.
-1:1 to Rev. 3:22), in every book, read about all the different sins Christians are committing right in their churches during that era; that aspect of Christianity hasn’t changed either; If we were never going to sin anymore after salvation or if a Christian's spiritual malfunctions (a nice word for sins) were not going to be counted against him why waste time writing all that stuff in the Bible?
+1:1 to Rev. 3:22 esp.
+1Cor.
+6:1-10, Gal.
+5:1-21 & Col. 3:1-10 all to the brethren), in every book, read about all the different sins Christians are committing right in their churches during that era; that aspect of Christianity hasn’t changed either; If we were never going to sin anymore after salvation or if a Christian's spiritual malfunctions (a nice word for sins) were not going to be counted against him why waste time writing all that stuff in the Bible?
 Be honest and look at your church.
 Can you safely say everyone in your congregation is going to make it to heaven?
 Really!

 Temptations come in too many forms to mention; from flipping off that rude driver to punching your neighbor in the nose; from telling lies to protect or acquire your job to getting rid of an unwanted pregnancy; from cheating on your taxes to disobeying God by choosing to obey the civil laws of your country.